josephmjoy/robotics/python_robotutils/NOTES.md

 - For each class in above list, port over `JUnit` tests and implementation in parallel

-## December 23, 2018A JMJ: Considered, then dropped pytest
+## December 23, 2018A JMJ: Considered, then dropped Pytest
 `Pytest` is well supported and has many features over `unittest`.
 However it is a separate package, and thus far, `robotutils` just uses built in Python libraries, so we don't want to add anything unless there is a really compelling